 List of All the Countries Where It's Illegal to Be Gay ranked by notoriety.
 Although gay marriage is now legal in the U.S. in 16 states, there are many places in the world that still punish individuals for engaging in any type of gay, lesbian or bisexual relationship.
 Here is a list of the countries where it is illegal to gay.

 India recently made headlines by reversing the 2009 decision that stated that India's sodomy statute, which was enacted in 1861, was discriminating and encouraging of harassment towards the LBGT community.
 The law now prohibits “carnal intercourse against the order of nature.”
 If found guilty of homosexual activity an individual can face up to life in prison.

-In India, Same-sex relationships have a maximum punishment of life imprisonment.
+In India, same-sex relationships have a maximum punishment of 10 years in prison.

 Also Rankedsee more on India

-In SIngapore, same-sex relationships between men is punishable by up to two years in prison.
+In Singapore, same-sex relationships between men are punishable by up to two years in prison.
 There is no punishment for women.

 Also Rankedsee more on Singapore

 Same-sex relationships aren't illegal in Egypt, but the government uses laws that state "violation of honor by threat" and "practicing immoral and indecent behavior" to convict individuals suspect of engaging in gay relationships.
 For example, one young man was sentenced to 17 years in prison for merely placing his profile on a gay dating site.